svnrnns/types-storage/README.md

-# Type Safe Storage
+# Typed Storage

-`types-storage` is a lightweight TypeScript library that ensures the desired type is correctly returned every time an item is retrieved from `localStorage` or `sessionStorage`, using **Zod**.
+`@svnrnns/typed-storage` is a lightweight TypeScript library that ensures the desired type is correctly returned every time an item is retrieved from `localStorage` or `sessionStorage`, using **Zod**.

 ## Features